econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \end{align}
 where the $\CRRA$ coefficient is the same as in the utility function for consumption (see, e.g., @deNardiBequest), and the $\alpha$ coefficient controls the importance of the bequest motive relative to the utility from consumption.

-## Wealth in the Utility Function
+%% MNW: Need a sentence explaining \underline{a} and what it does.

+%% MNW: Moving this subsection label because it seems misapplied

-Our estimation below will find little evidence that a bequest motive of this kind is important for the median college-educated retiree.
+Our estimation finds little evidence that a bequest motive of this kind is important for the median college-educated retiree.
 It also seems unlikely to be important for much richer people, at least according to the evidence from the historian Fredrick Cople @jaherGilded's chronicle of the behavior of the richest Americans since the Revolution.
 Jaher presents a feast of quotations articulating a host of motivations for extreme wealth accumulation; but among their many explanations of their behavior, almost none of the tycoons under study mention anything resembling the bequest motive as formulated in the standard academic life cycle literature.
-(Andrew Carnegie was most explicit: 'I would rather leave my son a curse than the almighty dollar.')[^carnegie] This is one of those places where economists' new openness to the idea of taking seriously what people say about their motivations has bite.
+Andrew Carnegie was most explicit: 'I would rather leave my son a curse than the almighty dollar.'[^carnegie]
-While it is not unreasonable to be sceptical about taking such quotations at face value, @WhyDoTheRich shows that essentially all of the motivations articulated (wealth brings power; wealth allows philanthropy; wealth is a way of 'keeping score'; and more) can be captured in a mathematical formulation in which wealth enters the utility function directly.

 [^carnegie]: He made good on this: He gave away more than 90 percent of his wealth before he died, to the astonishment of many skeptics.

 As mentioned above, the [Survey of Consumer Finances](https://doi.org/10.17016/8799) has for many years asked respondents a question about their motivations for saving.[^whysave]
 While respondents' answers are fairly heterogeneous, the SCF has a suggested aggregation of the many different answers into categories that correspond approximately to some of the motivations that the academic literature has considered.
-The category that best matches the 'bequest' motivation is 'Family' (which includes 'to help the kids out' and 'to leave an estate' but also includes saving for 'weddings and other cermonies' and 'to have children/a family.')
+The category that best matches the 'bequest' motivation is 'Family' (which includes 'to help the kids out' and 'to leave an estate' but also includes saving for 'weddings and other ceremonies' and 'to have children/a family.')

 [^whysave]: See the material starting at line 848 in [the documentation](<https://www.federalreserve.gov/econres/files/bulletin.macro.txt>).

 An ambitious agenda would be to tabulate the answers to this survey question for people at different ages and then to construct a model that would imply the same age pattern of motivations as the data.
 For example, one might find that for people who have just entered the labor market (say, the 26-30 age group) the survey responses showed that saving for 'retirement' was not a priority, while saving for 'purchases' and 'liquidity' were important.
 In order for a model to be credible, its implications would need to comport with the survey data.
 Our aim here is to take a first step in that direction, by constructing a model that is at least consistent with the responses of retirees.